return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/intel/i40e/i40e_txrx_c.rst

 -----------

 This function will clean up the contents of the rx_buffer.
-It will either recycle the bufer or unmap it and free the associated resources.
+It will either recycle the buffer or unmap it and free the associated resources.

 .. _`i40e_is_non_eop`: